Afrin Region: History

+Decline and fall

 In early 2018 Afrin and surrounding areas were occupied by Turkish backed forces.
 Since, the forces supported by Turkey have been accused of human rights violations by the human rights commissioner to the United Nations, Michelle Bachelet.

+During the 2024 Syrian opposition offensives, the remaining areas of the Afrin Region were captured by the Turkish-backed Syrian National Army.

 Politics and administration

 According to the Constitution of Rojava, Afrin Region's Legislative Assembly on its 29 January 2014 session declared autonomy.
 The assembly elected Hêvî Îbrahîm Mustefa prime minister, who appointed Remzi Şêxmus and Ebdil Hemid Mistefa her deputies.

 The remaining Executive Council was appointed as follows:

 Economy

 Afrin is well known for its olive groves.
 The areas governed by the SDC are under a blockade imposed by neighbouring Turkey, which places high burdens on international import and export.
 For example, transportation of Aleppo soap to international markets, as far as possible at all, has at least four times the transportation cost as compared to pre-war years.
 In 2015 there were 32 tons of Aleppo soap produced and exported to other parts of Syria, but also to international markets.